TgSmmServices/Telegenisys-Pro/README.md

 # Warning

 * This tool is unofficial and completely free to use.
-Do not buy if anyone tries to sell by copying script
+Do not buy if anyone tries to sell by copying script.
+Be careful, Telegram can temporary block your account if you misuse this script (This will prevent you from publishing new reports and joining new channels for about 20 hours or completely banning them forever)

 # Hire Me

 If you wanted me to develop your custom script or software then you can also hire me.

+## Legal

+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Telegram or any of its affiliates or subsidiaries.
+This is an independent and unofficial software.
+Use at your own risk.
   </div>